khamis1992/cody/README.md

 # Licensing
 **Who needs a commercial WebContainer API license?**

-bolt.diy source code is distributed as MIT, but it uses WebContainers API that [requires licensing](https://webcontainers.io/enterprise) for production usage in a commercial, for-profit setting.
+Code Launch source code is distributed as MIT, but it uses WebContainers API that [requires licensing](https://webcontainers.io/enterprise) for production usage in a commercial, for-profit setting.
 (Prototypes or POCs do not require a commercial license.)
 If you're using the API to meet the needs of your customers, prospective customers, and/or employees, you need a license to ensure compliance with our Terms of Service.
 Usage of the API in violation of these terms may result in your access being revoked.
 # Test commit to trigger Security Analysis workflow